 Either give your drivers proper employment rights, or give them the freedoms of genuinely self-employed businesses.

 19 Uber drivers, with the backing of their union GMB, have won a landmark case against the app-enabled taxi firm, who have refused to give drivers basic employment rights.
 Uber have announced they will appeal the decision however, so this fight looks to have a long (and costly) way yet to go.

 This legal case has exposed the dark side of the so called 'gig economy'.
 For many the gig economy is a rigged economy, where bosses weasel out of paying living wages.
 Or providing basics like paid holiday time.

 If you are a ‘self-employed’ driver at Uber you are virtually a slave to app.
 Miss a job alert and you can be “deactivated” without appeal.
 Fail to keep up your rating and you can be cast aside at any moment.

 “I guarantee you one thing, Uber don’t see drivers as humans.”
-Driver Ruman Miah told the Guardian earlier this year.
+Driver Ruman Miah told the Guardian.

 Being kept on a leash of a self-serving app is not most people’s definition of self-employment.
 Genuinely self-employed contractors can refuse jobs, set their own hours and sub-contract work to others.